spoturno/Primes/README.md

 # Primes
-The goal of this project is to work with discreet math algorithms such as: primality tests, prime factorization, Greatest common divisor, Prime-generating, Prime-counting, and more.
-Also this will work as a library for other projects.
+The goal of this project is to work with discreet math algorithms such as: primality tests, prime factorization, The Greatest common divisor, Prime-generating, Prime-counting, and more.
+Also, this will work as a library for other projects.

 ## Modules
 (TODO)

 ## Prerequisites
 - Basic math
-- dicreet math knowledge
+- Discreet math knowledge

 ## Contribute
 Have you spotted a typo, would you like to fix a link, or is there something you’d like to suggest?
 Be welcome to open a pull request!